sarshogh/tech-principal-pathways/tech-principle-insight.md

 intro_image_hide_on_mobile: false
 ---

-# .:: Insights ::.
+# Insights
-## Tech Principle A-Z
+## Tech Principal Role Deep Dive
 ****
-To be come an insightful `Software Tech Principle`,
+To be come an insightful `Software Tech Principal`,
-it's necessary to know how its role and its road map looks like! what abilities and skills required for this role and what other domains and techniques and challenges a Tech Principle should have faced!
+It is necessary to know what abilities and skills required for this role, and what other domains, tools and techniques needed to be used to deliver high quality outcome as well as leading others.!

 ****

 ## Big Picture In Depth!
 Let's see what is inside of each of sections: